aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_general.rst

 Use with the SageMaker Python SDK
 #################################

-Walk through the following pages to learn about the library's APIs to configure and enable distributed model parallelism through an Amazon SageMaker estimator.
+Walk through the following pages to learn about the SageMaker model parallel library's APIs to configure and enable distributed model parallelism through an Amazon SageMaker estimator.